 Natural Resources

-The human experience itself can be commoditized such that experiences are standardized, packaged and sold at a market price.
+The human experience itself can be commodified such that experiences are standardized, packaged and sold at a market price.
 For example, a commodity service such as a standard tour of Paris as opposed to a more unique experience such as exploring Paris on your own.Education

 Public services are services that are so valuable that they are viewed as above the profit motive.
 For example, an art gallery that preserves priceless culture that doesn't buy and sell art on a market in an attempt to profit.
-These are commoditized when they are privatized or when the government offering the services optimizes aggressively for cost as opposed to optimizing for the greater good of society.Economic Bads
+These are commodified when they are privatized or when the government offering the services optimizes aggressively for cost as opposed to optimizing for the greater good of society.Economic Bads

 An economic bad is negative value produced by an economic system such as pollution or reductions in quality of life.
 In many cases, economic bads are created freely without any payment for the damage created.
-One potential solution to this problem is creating markets for economic bads such that damage is capped and people buy and sell the right to produce an economic bad.Notes
+One potential solution to this problem is creating markets for economic bads such that damage is capped and people buy and sell the right to produce an economic bad.Summary

 Type | ||